Tuesday, January 10, 2012

 Favorite things about the trip include playing the concerts, the excellent orchestra full of outstanding musicians and wonderful people, the fabulous conductor, the interesting and delicious banquets that we had night after night, seeing a lot of the non-touristy parts of China in addition to some of the major sights, and getting to know some of the people who lived in all of the many different places we visited.
 But the highlight of each day for me was playing the concert.
 I love making music with these people.
 It was a wonderful experience that I would have enjoyed no matter where we were playing.

-I have new appreciation for our rather posh existence back here in the USA, especially for our high standards of cleanliness, the relatively un-polluted air, drinkable tap water, and normal toilets.
-These are all things I took for granted.
+I have new appreciation for the rather posh existence we have back here in the USA, especially for our high standards of cleanliness, the relatively unpolluted air, drinkable tap water, and normal toilets.
+These are all things that are very easy to take for granted.
 Now I feel lucky to have them.
 And those are just some of the superficial things.
 There are an awful lot of far more important things from this trip that I observed, learned from, and am still digesting.
 I may or may not discuss these things in future posts.

 From "Symphony Now"